-Painful sores, blisters, or bumps that develop on the scalp may be caused by:
+Painful sores, blisters, or bumps that form on the scalp may be caused by:

-Skin cancer can occur on the scalp, particularly in areas not well-covered by hair.
+Skin cancer can occur on the scalp, most often in areas not well-covered by hair.
 It can destroy skin cells and tissues and, in some cases, spread (metastasize) to other parts of the body.
-Skin cancer may appear as a growth or mole, a change in a growth or mole, a sore that does not heal, or irritation of the skin.
+Skin cancer may appear as a growth or mole, a change in a growth or mole, a sore that doesn't heal, or irritation of the skin.
 The three most common types of skin cancer are basal cell skin cancer, squamous cell skin cancer, and melanoma.

 The treatment for scalp problems depends on what is causing the problem.

 Health Tools help you make wise health decisions or take action to improve your health.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: